 Applicants who believe the TOEFL requirement should be waived may petition the DMS admission committee.

 A request for transfer of graduate credit will be considered.
 In order for graduate coursework completed elsewhere to be applied towards the Butler DMS program, students need to submit the Request for the Transfer of Graduate Credit application.
 Send completed application requests to the DMS admission committee at DMSadmissions@butler.edu.

 Admission to the Butler Doctor of Medical Science program is competitive.
 The DMS program has a rolling admissions process, and applicants will be considered as they apply to the program.
+Apply early to secure admission to your desired session start!
 Applicants will be notified as soon as possible following the committee’s decision.
 Admission decisions are made by the DMS program and are considered final.

 A faculty or administrative staff will be assigned as an advisor.
 Students sign up for advisement online as soon as they are accepted into the program.
 Advisement is conducted by phone, Zoom, or in person.
 A program advisor can help students enroll in the appropriate modules.

 A virtual orientation will be provided at the beginning of coursework.
 All students must participate in this orientation prior to the first day of the initial session; otherwise, admission may be delayed.

 Applicants must submit all required materials at least seven days before their preferred start date.